shadi1717/oracle-cloud-data-platform-workshop/README.md

 - A cloud tenancy where you have the resources available to provision an ADW instance with 2 OCPUs, an OAC instance with 2 OCPUs, and an ODA instance.
 - Oracle Cloud Infrastructure supports the following browsers and versions: Google Chrome 69 or later, Safari 12.1 or later, Firefox 62 or later.

-## Acquire Oracle Cloud Account and Sign-in
+## Acquire an Oracle Cloud Account and Sign-in

-### Step 1: Acquire an Oracle Cloud Trial or Workshop Account
+### Option 1: Sign Up for an Oracle Cloud Free Trial Account
-- Bookmark this page for future reference.
+- If you do not have an Oracle Cloud account, you can create a Free Trial account.
+All services needed for this workshop are available to Free Trial accounts.
+Please note that there is a 30 day period of use for up to $300 in cloud credits.
+This should not inhibit your ability to complete the workshop.
+A credit card will be required to activate your account.

 - Please click on the URL to create your <a class=“trial-link”  href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK190227P00084:PredictDemandML_ADW_HOL&SC=:ex:tb:::RC_NAMK190227P00084:PredictDemandML_ADW_HOL&pcode=NAMK190227P00084" target="trial">Free Account</a> and complete all the required steps.
-When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
-Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

-- Soon after requesting your trial you will receive the following email.
-You may begin working on this lab once you receive this email.
+- Soon after requesting your trial, you will receive a follow-up email.
+You may begin working on this workshop once you receive it.
+Additionally, you'll have access to a never-expiring Oracle Cloud account allowing you to explore even more capabilities of the Oracle Cloud.

+### Option 2: Sign Up for an Oracle SE-Assisted Trial Account
+- When signing up for an Oracle SE-Assisted Trial account, similarly to Option 1, you have access to all cloud services needed for this workshop.
+In addition, an Oracle Cloud Solutions Engineer (SE) will be assigned to help guide you with your journey in the cloud.
+Please note that for this option, no credit card is required on signup.

+- If selecting this option, an Oracle Solution Engineer (SE) must confirm that this is a request for a trial environment on your behalf.
+The Oracle Solution Engineer can do so through the following link: [SE Trial Setup](https://isrcentral.oracle.com/oalcrm/web/SETrialUI/)

+### Option 3 *[Preferred]*: Use an Existing Oracle Cloud Tenancy Account
+- If you already have access to an Oracle Cloud tenancy account, please use it for the purposes of this workshop.
+As a reminder, your tenancy must allow you as a user to have access to cloud services and resources as mentioned above in the "Required Artifacts" section of this lab guide.

 ## Access the Labs and Navigate to Lab 100